If you’re stuck at home, bored, and happen to use Comcast Internet, here’s something to consider, the Xfinity Flex.

 Xfinity Flex: Not your typical streamer

-The Flex is not something like a Roku or any other generic streamers but it’s a media streamer still.
+The Flex is not something like a Roku or any other generic streamer, but it’s a media streamer still.

 What is the Xfinity Flex?